corybrunson/ggalluvial/paper/paper.md

 # Summary

 Alluvial plots use variable-width ribbons and stacked bar plots to represent multi-dimensional or repeated-measures data with categorical or ordinal variables [@Rosvall2010;@Bojanowski2016].
-The **ggalluvial** package extends the layered grammar of graphics [@Wickham2016] to generate alluvial plots from tidy data [@Wickham2014].
+The ggalluvial package extends the layered grammar of graphics [@Wickham2016] to generate alluvial plots from tidy data [@Wickham2014].
 The package makes two key contributions to the R ecosystem, which are summarized here and discussed in more detail below.

-First, **ggalluvial** anchors the somewhat amorphous notion of an alluvial diagram to the rigid grammar of graphics [@Wilkinson2005], which imbues the resulting plots with greater meaning, most notably a cumulative axis, and imparts many combinatorial possibilities, e.g. with the text and point--line geoms of **ggplot2**.
-Moreover, the package gives users a high degree of control over the underlying statistical transformation, whereas other extensions are not so flexible.[^easy] As an extention of **ggplot2**, the package also introduces alluvial plots to a **tidyverse** workflow [@Wickham2019] by recognizing two common tidy data formats and exporting data transformation functions that follow **tidyr** and **dplyr** conventions.
+First, ggalluvial anchors the somewhat amorphous notion of an alluvial diagram to the rigid grammar of graphics [@Wilkinson2005], which imbues the resulting plots with greater meaning, most notably a cumulative axis, and imparts many combinatorial possibilities, e.g. with the text and point--line geoms of ggplot2.
+Moreover, the package gives users a high degree of control over the underlying statistical transformation, whereas other extensions are not so flexible.[^easy] As an extention of ggplot2, the package also introduces alluvial plots to a tidyverse workflow [@Wickham2019] by recognizing two common tidy data formats and exporting data transformation functions that follow tidyr and dplyr conventions.

-Second, **ggalluvial** adopts a set of conventions meant to cement some of the concepts and terms that are inconsistently applied by developers and users of Sankey diagrams, parallel sets plots, and alluvial diagrams or plots.[^startup]
+Second, ggalluvial adopts a set of conventions meant to cement some of the concepts and terms that are inconsistently applied by developers and users of Sankey diagrams, parallel sets plots, and alluvial diagrams or plots.[^startup]
 Since alluvial diagrams were introduced, implementations and applications have borrowed terminology from both previous diagram types.
-Instead, **ggalluvial** anchors its graphical elements to a distinctive, geological nomenclature.
+Instead, ggalluvial anchors its graphical elements to a distinctive, geological nomenclature.
 While this risks exacerbating confusion, the "alluvial plots" described here are, i think, distinctive enough from Sankey diagrams and parallel sets plots to warrant it.
 I hope that both the conventions and the terms can serve as useful points of reference as these visualization tools converge toward common standards.

-[^easy]: Indeed, the dependency package **easyalluvial** [@Koneswarakantha2019] was built on top of **ggalluvial** to exchange much of this flexibility for expedited data exploration using alluvial plots.
+[^easy]: Indeed, the dependency package easyalluvial [@Koneswarakantha2019] was built on top of ggalluvial to exchange much of this flexibility for expedited data exploration using alluvial plots.
 [^startup]: Indeed, the diagrams that came to be known as parallel sets plots [@Kosara2006], consisting of parallel sequences of rectangles connected by parallelogramic ribbons, were anticipated by the "start-up state" of an interactive generator of Sankey diagrams [@Riehmann2005].

 ## Functionality

-[The titular vignette](http://corybrunson.github.io/ggalluvial/articles/ggalluvial.html) thoroughly describes and illustrates the functionality of **ggalluvial**, and the reader is encouraged to browse [the documentation](http://corybrunson.github.io/ggalluvial/reference/index.html) for more thorough illustrations.
-In brief, the package contains stat and geom functions to add the following layers to a **ggplot2** object:
+[The titular vignette](http://corybrunson.github.io/ggalluvial/articles/ggalluvial.html) thoroughly describes and illustrates the functionality of ggalluvial, and the reader is encouraged to browse [the documentation](http://corybrunson.github.io/ggalluvial/reference/index.html) for more thorough illustrations.
+In brief, the package contains stat and geom functions to add the following layers to a ggplot2 object:

 * _strata_, or stacked bar plots, located at each of multiple horizontal positions (_axes_ or _dimensions_)
 * _alluvia_, ribbons through strata at different axes that encode individual cases or cohorts measured along each axis
 * _lodes_, subdivisions of strata by their intersections with alluvia
 * _flows_, segments of alluvia between adjacent axes (excluding lodes)

-The layers of a **ggplot2** graphic are formed by pairing stats (statistical transformations of the input data) with geoms (geometric mappings from the transformed data); while every stat and geom has a conventional default, alternative pairings are the primary source of combinatorial richness for this layered grammar.
+The layers of a ggplot2 graphic are formed by pairing stats (statistical transformations of the input data) with geoms (geometric mappings from the transformed data); while every stat and geom has a conventional default, alternative pairings are the primary source of combinatorial richness for this layered grammar.
 The following alluvial plot depicts several meaningful stat--geom combinations that appear in the documentation.
 Default pairings, other within-package pairings, and pairings of alluvial stats with other geoms are differentiated by fill color:

 ![plot of chunk documented pairings with alluvial stats and geoms](paper/figures/documented pairings with alluvial stats and geoms-1.png)

 Note that the alluvial geoms are only paired with alluvial stats.
 This is because these geoms require custom aesthetics---either `stratum` and/or `alluvium` in combination with `x`, if the data are in long format, or some number of axis specifications (`axis1`, `axis2`, etc.), if the data are in wide format.
-Because these aesthetics are not recognized by **ggplot2**, they produce warnings under some conditions.
-The long (one row per lode) and wide (one row per alluvium) formats are also detailed in the vignette, and are related to each other by the pivot operations of **tidyr**.
+Because these aesthetics are not recognized by ggplot2, they produce warnings under some conditions.
+The long (one row per lode) and wide (one row per alluvium) formats are also detailed in the vignette, and are related to each other by the pivot operations of tidyr.

 Most of the stat parameters control how the strata at each axis, and the lodes within each stratum, are ordered vertically.
 By default, these orderings are independent of differentiation aesthetics, so that layers are consistent within and across plots unless otherwise specified.
 [An auxiliary vignette](http://corybrunson.github.io/ggalluvial/articles/order-rectangles.html) details the effects of each of these parameters.
 For convenience, they can also be set as global options.